Frederick F. Campbell: Early life

 The second of six children, Frederick Campbell was born on August 5, 1943, in Elmira, New York, to Edward and Dorothy Campbell.
 He studied at St. Lawrence University in Canton, New York, obtaining a Bachelor of Foreign Language degree magna cum laude in 1965.
 In 1967, Campbell received a master's degree at Ohio State University in Columbus, Ohio, and in 1973 a Doctor of History degree.

 From 1967 to 1969, Campbell taught at the Pontifical College Josephinum in Columbus.
 In 1970, he was appointed an assistant professor of history at California State University, San Bernardino in San Bernardino, California.
-Campbell decided to pursue the priesthood in 1976, entering St. Paul Seminary in Minnesota.
+Campbell decided to pursue the priesthood in 1976, entering Saint Paul Seminary in St. Paul, Minnesota.

 Priesthood

 Campbell was ordained to the priesthood for the Archdiocese of St. Paul and Minneapolis by Archbishop John Roach on May 31, 1980.

-After ordination, Campbell served as an associate pastor at St. Charles Borromeo Parish in St. Anthony, Minnesota, until 1987, and then as pastor of St. John the Evangelist Parish in Hopkins, Minnesota, from 1987 to 1994.
-From 1991 to 1994, Campbell was also canonical administrator of John Ireland School in Hopkins.
+After his ordination, Campbell served as an associate pastor at St. Charles Borromeo Parish in St. Anthony, Minnesota, until 1987, and then as pastor of St. John the Evangelist Parish in Hopkins, Minnesota, from 1987 to 1994.
+From 1991 to 1994, Campbell was also canonical administrator of John Ireland Catholic School in Hopkins.
 He then served as pastor of St. Joseph Parish in West St. Paul, Minnesota until 1999.

 Auxiliary Bishop of St. Paul and Minneapolis

-On March 2, 1999, Pope John Paul II appointed Campbell as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis and Titular Bishop of Afufenia.
+On March 2, 1999, Pope John Paul II appointed Campbell as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis and titular bishop of Afufenia.
 He was installed and consecrated on May 14, 1999, by Archbishop Harry Flynn, with Roach and Bishop Joseph Carron serving as co-consecrators, at the Cathedral of St. Paul in St. Paul, Minnesota.

-In July 2002, Campbell became rector and vice-president of Saint Paul Seminary in St. Paul He served on the seminary's board of trustees and as a board member for St. Thomas Academy in Mendota Heights, Minnesota and St. Bernard School in St. Paul.
+In July 2002, Campbell became rector and vice-president of Saint Paul Seminary.
+He served on the seminary's board of trustees and as a board member for St. Thomas Academy in Mendota Heights, Minnesota and St. Bernard School in St. Paul.
 Campbell also served on the archdiocesan Bio-Medical Ethics Commission and worked with the Office of Marriage and Family Life, the Respect Life Program, and the Office for the Permanent Diaconate.